oliverdrew/ts-app-template/README.md

 ### Breaking Changes

 > [!IMPORTANT]
-> If a commit introduces a breaking change, 'BREAKING CHANGE: `<description>`' MUST be included in the footer
+> If a commit introduces a breaking change, 'BREAKING CHANGE: `<description>`' MUST be included in the footer of the commit message

 Example: